sleconf/sleconf-www/_posts/2014-9-15-call-for-attention.md

    * language engineering will be viewpoint engineering in the future
    * software engineering will be governed by viewpoint engineering in the future
-   * Summarized by "orthographic software mdodeling (OSM)"; orthogonal, compositional views on the same software.
+   * Summarized by "orthographic software modeling (OSM)"; orthogonal, compositional projections on the same software.
+An integral idea of which is completeness.